-The application period is now open and will close on Monday 19 March 2018.
+The application period is now closed and will open again early 2019.

 Our Learning & Discovery Summer Internships are ideal for those looking to gain valuable experience in zoo / science education and are also applicable for trainee teachers looking to broaden their experience and work in and out of classroom setting.
 Those with an interest in an animal or conservation-based careers are also encouraged to apply.

 Successful applicants will experience a range of education activities and build their competencies.
 Supported at all times by members of the Learning and Discovery team you will build skills and knowledge valuable to future employers in the education, science, zoological or conservation sector.

 Furthermore, time is built into the program to allow the creation of a portfolio providing evidence of the tasks you have completed, and the skills learnt plus attendance to workshops and lectures which will broaden your zoological and educational knowledge.